hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 which will process them via the Grid Purchase Order smart contract.
 The following transactions are supported:

-- Create_PO.
-Create a purchase order record and store it in ledger state.
+- `po create`: Create a purchase order record and store it in ledger state.
-- Update_PO.
-Update the properties of a purchase order already in ledger state.
+- `po update`: Update the properties of a purchase order already in ledger state.
-- Create_Version.
-Create a version of a purchase order and store it in ledger state.
+- `po version create`: Create a version of a purchase order and store it in ledger state.
-- Update_Version.
-Update the properties of a purchase order version already in ledger state.
+- `po version update` Update the properties of a purchase order version already in ledger state.

 ## Examples